- Admission Information

 The regulation of production, conversion, transportation, distribution and pricing of fossil, hydroelectric, nuclear and other conventional sources of primary energy; the regulation of inexhaustible, renewable energy resources, including energy from the sun, wind, biomass, oceans, earth (geothermal), and rivers (low-head hydroelectric).
 Emphasis on new legislative and judicial development relating to coal, petroleum, natural gas, hydroelectric and nuclear sources, on related international environmental and taxation considerations, and administrative and common law responses to new technologies that use and disseminate power from sun, wind, biomass, ocean, geothermal, and river resources.
 3 semester hours

 This course provides a broad analytical consideration of ethical environmental policy-making.
 Students consider the historical aspect of environmental ethics as the various ethical approaches to making a decision concerning the environment.
 The class also explores the roles that the law, economics, and society’s values play in environmental ethics.

 The major federal laws and programs for environmental protection, such as the National Environmental Policy Act, Clean Water Act, Clean Air Act, Toxic Substances Control Act, Resource Conservation and Recovery Act, wildlife laws, landform preservation laws, and public resource laws.
 Federal laws are compared to common law remedies.
 Issues of economics and technology are explored, as are tactics of environmental litigation, legislative lobbying, and administrative agency enforcement.
 Administrative Law is recommended, but not required.
-Three semester hours.
+3 semester hours

 Environmental Law Clinic